 However, I often find these standard metallic outlet boxes attached to the end of a shop-fabricated extension cord running across the floor in manufacturing shops (and even in some office and warehouse environments).
 Or, they will be found laying on the ground at construction sites.
 And therein lies the problem.

 According to the listing information in the UL White Book, it is stated that standard metallic outlet boxes must be installed in accordance with Article 314 of ANSI/NFPA 70, which is The National Electrical Code (NEC).
 And that code talks about how standard outlet boxes are intended to be mounted on solid structures and similar surfaces (like walls and electrical chase-ways), or as part of an approved pendant system.
 But nowhere does the code discuss installing a standard metallic outlet box so it dangles from the end of a portable extension cord being used as a temporary power supply.

 These are not the only two situations where I see violations of the OSHA electrical standard requiring listed or labeled electrical equipment be installed and used only in accordance with any instructions included in the listing or labeling.
 But they are the most common examples I run across.

 Have you seen these same misuses of power strips and metallic outlet boxes in the workplace?
 Can you think of misuses of other electrical equipment and components that would be violations of this OSHA standard?
-If you do, please comment on this topic (or read comments submitted by others) by clicking the “Contact Us” link at the very top of this page.
+If you do, please scroll down to share your thoughts with us about this topic in the “Comments” section of this post.
 And last but not least, I would like to encourage you to Share this Blog post with others in your Network who might benefit from reading this information.
+Thanks – Curtis